Noah’s Favorite Challah Bread

 Homemade Pita Bread

-Sometime homemade is simply better, as is the case with pita bread.
+Sometimes homemade is simply better, as is the case with pita bread.
 Be honest, you know exactly what I’m talking about.
-While store bought pita has its purpose, like when making homemade bread is not an option, but a lot is lost by sitting on the shelf.
+While store-bought pita has its purpose, when making homemade bread is not an option, but a lot is lost by sitting on the shelf.
 And that cardboard taste is real.
-I’m not […]
+I’m not a fan […]

 Garlic And Herb Naan